Allen spent his youth in the outdoors, fishing and hunting on Texter Mountain in western Berks County, Pennsylvania.

 His mom also grew up in that same house.
 As a young girl she owned a horse named Bucky.
 He was kept in a stable that her father built out of wood from a boxcar.
 The building was still standing many years later and with a few upgrades and improvements, it now serves as a quaint, rustic smithy.

-He is a juried member of the Reading - Berks Guild of Craftsmen and also a member of PABA (Pennsylvania Artist-Blacksmith Association).
+He is a member of PABA (Pennsylvania Artist-Blacksmith Association).

-While trying to better himself by exploring the art and mystery of blacksmithing, Allen is learning not only the old ways of this historical trade but also new and modern techniques while always expanding his skills.
+While trying to better himself by exploring the art and mystery of what it means to be a bladesmith and blacksmith, Allen is learning not only the old ways of these historical trades, but also new and modern techniques while always expanding his skills.